Deep Depth from Focus with Differential Focus Volume: Experiments

 {\bf DDFF-12}~\cite{hazirbas2018DFFdataset} is a real-world DFF dataset captured by a light-field camera from 12 different scenes.
 Six scenes, {\it glassroom, kitchen, office41, seminaroom, socialcorner, studentlab}, are selected as the training set, each containing 100 samples.
 The other six scenes, {\it cafeteria, library, lockeroom, magistrale, office44, spencerlab}, are chosen as the test set with 20 samples per scene.
 Each sample contains a 10-frame focal stack with known focal disparities and a ground truth disparity map.
 The image resolution is 383$\times$552.
 We further divide the original training set into 4 training scenes ({\it kitchen, seminaroom, socialcorner, studentlab}) and 2 validation scenes ({\it glassroom, office41}) by random selection.
 Following~\cite{hazirbas2018DFFdataset}, we evaluate the disparity accuracy on this dataset.

 {\bf Mobile depth}~\cite{suwajanakorn2015mobiledepth} is a real-world DFF dataset captured by a mobile phone.
 The dataset consists of 11 aligned focal stacks and 2 unaligned stacks from 11 scenes.
 The image resolution varies between $360\times640$ and $518\times774$, and the number of frames ranges from 14 to 33 per stack.
-No ground truth depth or focal distance is provided.
+Neither ground truth depth nor the focal distance is provided.
 As~\cite{suwajanakorn2015mobiledepth} only releases their results on the 11 aligned focal stacks and no code is available, we only evaluate our method on the aligned scenes for qualitative comparison.